google861b13805231bae6.html

 Welcome to Clos Thou in Jurancon

 After a sunrise breakfast of local cheeses and stone fruits at Clos Mirabel, we set off on a dreamy four-kilometer walk through the French countryside.
 The road was narrow and winding, lined with sleepy vineyards, bleating donkeys, crowing roosters, and homes nestled in the folds of the hills.
 Our destination?
 Clos Thou, a family-owned domaine that has quietly carried on the traditions of Jurançon winemaking for over a century.
-The patriarch, now 91, recalls the old stone press being there when he was just a baby.
+The patriarch, now 91, remembers the old stone press, which has been at the estate since he was just a baby.

 The old wine press at Clos Thou